Hellenistic influence on Indian art: Greco-Buddhist artistic legacy (1st century BCE – 4th century CE)

-Criticism
+Criticism and Post colonial interpretations

-This Bronze Age artifact of Red Jasper torso, despite being excavated by from a Harappan mound, was assigned to the historic Gupta period by archaeologist John Marshall because of its classical Greek art appearance.
+This Bronze Age artifact of Red Jasper torso, despite being excavated from a Harappan mound, was assigned to the historic Gupta period by archaeologist John Marshall because of its classical Greek art appearance.

 Many Indian scholars have argued that the notion of Greco-Buddhism, originated by European scholars, goes too far towards relocating Gandharan art as close to Greek and sometimes Persian art and defining ancient Indian art in terms of classical Greco Roman art itself.

 The archaeologist John Marshall on his visit to Taxila and Gandhara was reported as stating, 'it seemed as I had lighted on a bit of Greece itself' and I felt then there was something appealingly Greek in the countryside itself'.
 Pierre Dupont thought of his trip to Pakistan in 1954 as 'a pious trip to the Greco-Buddhist country'.
 G. W. Leitner coined the term 'Greco-Buddhist' for pieces of Gandharan art which had reached Europe in 1870 and hailed them as a new page in the history of 'Greek art' instead of 'Indian art'.

-John Marshall, writing on the 'Primitive religion of the Eastern Indians and their art' declared that during the Ashokan period, the religion of Eastern India asserted its indigenous character through a veneer of Perso-Hellenistic polish and finish, and that Magadhan artists would receive their initial training under foreign masters from the Ashokan school.
-Stressing the Persian influences on Mauryan sculpture, Marshall commented on how the upper portion of the yaksha statue displayed a Perso- Median influence in its drapery and style while the stiffness of the lower half exemplified the indigenous Indian art existing side by side with advanced exotic Perso-Hellenistic art.
+This view has been challenged by many scholars who argue that anthropomorphic religious figures were already present in Indian art before the arrival of Hellenestic influence, including early images like the Didarganj Yakshi, and local traditions of Anthrophormic monuments which existed independently.

+Scholars like Elizabeth Errington have argued that nineteenth- and early twentieth-century European historians often interpreted Gandharan art through colonial and Eurocentric frameworks that privileged Classical Greek aesthetics over indigenous artistic traditions.

+Scholars have also criticized earlier interpretations for relying on stylistic comparison without sufficient historical context.
+Vidya Dehejia notes that religious meaning, patronage, and regional context were often overlooked in favor of formal resemblance.